masve123/molecule-descriptors-webtool/README.md

 # MolDescriptor

-## Introduction
-MolDescriptor is a simple, user-friendly web application where users can input molecules (in a SMILES string) and use RDkit, an open source Python package, to calculate various descriptors.
+[MolDescriptor](https://moldescriptor.com/) is a simple, user-friendly web application where users can input molecules (in a SMILES string) and use RDkit, an open source Python package, to calculate various descriptors.
 The descriptors are then displayed in a table on the website.
 The result can also be downloaded as a CSV file.

 ## Features